FS > M.A.Y.B.E.

 10. Planning, sizing up, estimating, and testing new computer hardware

-Filed in: Interests /111/ | Energy /120/
+Filed in: Energy /120/ | Interests /111/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Lustest."
-I think this is related to uncontrollable gas.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Niinest."
+Pretty sure it has to do with angry moms.

 ·